 If you wish to direct play H.265/HEVC files on Plex Media Server, you will need to perform a format transcoding process.

-Here, a powerful H.265/HEVC converter – U2USoft Video Converter Ultimate or Video Converter Ultimate for Mac is highly recommended to you.
+Here, a powerful H.265/HEVC converter – U2USoft Total Video Converter or Video Converter for Mac is highly recommended to you.
 The program can swiftly convert H.265/HEVC MP4/MKV files to Plex Media Server direct playable formats listed above.
 For those people who care much about output file quality, you can flexibly adjust the output video codec, bit rate, frame rate, resolution and audio codec, bit rate, frame rate and channels to achieve the best video playback settings for Plex.

 Apart from H.265/HEVC, you can also use the program to convert other unsupported file formats such as MP4, MOV, MKV, M2TS, VOB, etc for Plex Media Server direct playback.